3qual1/tic-tac-toe-react/README.md

 # Tic Tac Toe

 Minimal Tic Tac Toe game built with React.
 Explicit state management, allowing instant change of previous game history states.
-An experimental and educational project.
+An experimental and educational project ([here's the background](#background--motivation)).

 The game implements features such as: